 First and foremost, we must treat all people as fellow human beings.
-Mark supports legal immigration.
-He admires and welcomes those who have come to our country legally and have gone through the process to become American Citizen.
+I support legal immigration.
+I admire and welcome those who come to our country legally and go through the process to become American Citizens.
 Our nation is better as a result of legal immigration.

-Mark understands completely why people throughout the world want to come to America.
-Regardless what the haters say about America being a systemically racist country; people of every race, ethnicity and culture know that America holds the promise of freedom, opportunity and the best hope for their families.
+I understand completely why people throughout the world want to come to America.
+Regardless what the haters say about America being a systemically racist country, people of every race, ethnicity and culture know that America holds the promise of freedom, opportunity and the best hope for their families.

 Any comprehensive immigration plan must be a bipartisan effort.
-As a member of Congress, Mark will look for other members from both parties who are willing to work together to find solutions which protect Americans, the economy and jobs, while treating law abiding people who want to come to America with dignity and respect.
+As your representative in Congress, I will look for other members from both parties who are willing to work together to find solutions which protect Americans, the economy and jobs, while treating law abiding people who want to come to America with dignity and respect.

-- Strengthen current measures to control our borders – turn off the illegal flow of people coming into our country.
+- Continue to strengthen measures to control our borders – turn off the illegal flow of people coming into our country.
 This is a matter of national security.
 A country that does not control who is coming in, puts the security of its citizens at risk.

 - Reform the laws, regulations and procedures for applying for legal immigration.
 Our country can benefit from allowing individuals and families to become American citizens if they can add to our economy.
 The legal immigration system should be merit based, giving applicants credit for such things as English fluency, having a trade or technical skill, personal savings, and advanced degrees so these individuals may become assets to their communities and prosper in our country.